smucclaw/sandbox/tws/mustache-demo/README.md

 ### System
 - Output to Selected Format

-## Proposed Workflow of the Program
+## Proposed Program

+### Workflow

-- Prepare L4
+- Prepare L4 or any template document
-- Prepare metadata according to predefined fields in L4
+- Prepare metadata according to predefined fields
-- Program process and generate from both L4 and metadata any of the following outputs:
+- Program inserts the metadata
+    - If using L4, output to proper language and insert the metadata
+    - Otherwise insert the metadata directly
+- Program outputs according to desired format

+### Inputs

+All with some form of templating syntax already inserted.

+- L4
+- Any plain text format (markdown, org-mode, LaTeX)
+- Any other textual formats (including Word)

+### Outputs

+All with the data from the metadata already written.

 - Plain text (e.g. markdown, LaTeX)
 - Word document
 - PDF with embedded metadata

-Note that from plain text, we can convert them into a PDF, but it is likely they will not have embedded metadata, which is where `l4meta` comes in.
+Note that from plain text, we can convert them into a PDF, but it is likely they will not have embedded metadata, which is where we will need to pair with `l4meta`.

 For the PDF with embedded metadata, we propose first converting into LaTeX, then to PDF.